pdmedows/OfflineTranslator/README.md

 ### Prerequisites
 - Python 3.x
-- Required Python packages and dependencies (specified in `requirements.txt`)
+- Required Python packages and dependencies (specified in `requirements.text`)

 ### Setup
 1. Clone this repository to your local machine.